-Since Banca Generali is subject to management and coordination by another Italian company with shares listed in regulated markets, the Board of Directors must consist of a majority of independent directors, pursuant to the provisions of Article 37, paragraph 1, letter d), of the Regulation adopted by CONSOB in Resolution No. 16191 of 29 October 2007, as amended.
+Since Banca Generali is subject to management and coordination by another Italian company with shares listed in regulated markets, the Board of Directors must consist of a majority of independent directors, pursuant to the provisions of Article 16, paragraph 1, letter d), of the Regulation adopted by Consob in Resolution No. 20249 of 28 December 2017.